How to Write a CV Personal Statement: A Guide

 Customer service CV profile

-An enthusiastic customer service manager with four years’ experience overseeing customer inquiries and complaints at a large supermarket.
+An enthusiastic customer service manager with four years’ experience overseeing customer enquiries and complaints at a large supermarket.
 A strong communicator and excellent problem-solver who thrives under pressure and enjoys working in a customer-facing environment.
 Developed policies to reduce branch customer complaints by 18% in a two-year period.

 Managerial CV profile